Czarabrar/i2global-Assessment/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+download the node modules by following the command npm install.
 ## Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.